page === 'home' && ( )

 • The right layout - open vs. divided

-Budget definition belongs at this stage too.
+Budget definition belongs at this stage.
 A finished basement remodel on the North Shore ranges widely depending on scope, finish level, and whether plumbing is being added.
-Working out what you can spend before design begins determines what’s realistic - not the other way around.
-Factor in not just construction costs, but furniture and finishing touches to make the space livable after the contractor leaves.
+Factor in not just construction costs, but furniture and finishing touches that make the space livable after the contractor leaves.
+Budget overruns are common on major renovations; the recommended contingency for basement work is 15-30%.

 Moisture Assessment: The Non-Negotiable First Step

 No framing, no flooring, and no finishes should go into a basement with unresolved moisture issues.
-This is the most consistently violated rule in basement remodeling, and it’s why finished basements sometimes develop mold, odors, and damage within a few years of completion.
+This is the most consistently violated rule in basement remodeling, and it explains why finished basements sometimes develop mold, odors, and damage within a few years of completion.
+In North Shore clay-soil conditions, finishing over active moisture causes mold within 12-36 months.

 Check for: